CyrilCermak/modular_architecture_on_ios/README.md

 should be considered.
 The metrics in focus of in the following section are app size, app compile time, memory usage and - most interestingly - app launch time.
-These metrics will be compared for static and dynamic linking for different architectues.
+These metrics will be compared for static and dynamic linking for different architectures.

-The first architecture is the modular architecture with four layers, as described in the previous chapters, but without the usage of the separation of the frameworks into core and implementation.
-The second architeture is simmilar to the previous one, but with a combined domain and service layer, resulting in a three-layered architecture.
+The first architecture is the modular architecture with four/five layers, as described in the previous chapters, but without the usage of the separation of the frameworks into core and implementation.
+The second architecture is simmilar to the previous one, but with a combined domain and service layer, resulting in a three-layered architecture.
 The third and final architecture resembles the approach of separating the modules into their protocols and implementations frameworks, as described in previous chapters with the Core modules.

 As a baseline comparison, a monolithic app will be used.
 In this app, code is not separated into different modules.
 All the code is directly